Accrual of Interest

 A company specially structured to pool investors’ money for investment in fledgling (often unquoted) companies.
 This is a closed end fund.

-Shares that give the stockholder the right to vote on matters of corporate policy making e.g, remuneration as well as who will compose the members of the board of directors.
+Shares that give the stockholder the right to vote on matters of corporate policy making e.g, remuneration as well as who will comprise the members of the board of directors.

 Term applied to the statistical measure of the tendency of a market or a security to rise or fall within a period of time.